The premise is simple: sign up for the service, pay the company, and each month the product will show up at your door.

 7. The Cannabox:

-At the moment, this subscription service can only be taken up by citizens in Washington and Colorado.
-But, with the midterm elections coming this fall, this market could be expanding rapidly in the not-too-distant future.
 The Cannabox is a subscription service that delivers smoking products and paraphernalia directly to the subscribers doorstep.
-The average value of each Cannabox is estimated to be between $30 and $50.
-The monthly fee for one of these boxes is $19.88.
+The average value of each Cannabox is estimated to be between $30 and $50, and the monthly fee for one of these boxes is $19.88.

 What’s the weirdest subscription service you’ve come across?